logto-io/docs/docs/docs/recipes/multi-factor-auth/backup-codes.md

 ---
-sidebar_label: Backup code
 sidebar_position: 4
 ---

-# Backup code
+# Backup codes

-_Added in v1.11.0_

 ## Concepts

-Backup code, also known as Recovery code, is a one-time use code for MFA, acting as a backup in case the user's primary authentication factors (e.g., authenticator app or hardware token) are unavailable.
+Backup codes, also known as Recovery code, is a one-time use code for MFA, acting as a backup in case the user's primary authentication factors (e.g., authenticator app or hardware token) are unavailable.

 Losing them can lead to account recovery challenges.
 Therefore, it's recommended to set up an additional primary factor before enabling Backup Codes, giving it priority.